Updated:

 Amputee shower accessories can make the process of showering and bathing significantly safer.
 Here are some easy tips to get you started:

-• Install a shower chair for amputees and a set of grab bars to make your bathroom more accessible.
+• Install grab bars: Add a set of grab bars to make your bathroom more accessible.
 Explore many different options at a range of price points.

-• Add a non-slip mat (or multiple) to make the showering process and getting out of the shower safer and easier.
+• Use non-slip surfaces: Add a non-slip mat (or multiple) to make the showering process and getting out of the shower safer and easier.

-• Switch your showerhead to a handheld option to make showering more flexible and comfortable.
+• Adapt the showerhead: Switch your showerhead to a handheld shower option to make showering more flexible and comfortable, especially for those with prosthetic limbs.

-• Create an easy-to-reach shelf that can house your soaps, and using liquid soaps in large bottles is usually the easiest.
+• Organize toiletries: Create an easy-to-reach shelf that can house your soaps, and use liquid soaps in large bottles for easier handling.

-• Install grab bars next to the toilet.
+• Improve toilet accessibility: Install grab bars next to the toilet for added support and safety.

-• Use a night light to make sure that you can see in your bathroom in the dark.
+• Enhance visibility: Use a night light to help you see in your bathroom in the dark to reduce the risk of accidents.

-• If you’re open to larger changes, you could modify your tub to create a walk-in shower, lower the sink, or remove under-cabinets to better accommodate a wheelchair.
+• Consider major changes: If you're open to larger modifications, you could modify your tub to create a walk-in shower, lower the sink, or remove under-cabinets to better accommodate a wheelchair or prosthetic devices.

 Conclusion